betty2310/jp2enAi/README.md

 ------
 # Installation

-Run the following commands install the dependencies and run the app.
+Run the following commands to install the dependencies and run the app.

+> **notes**
-> :notes: You may need to type python3/pip3 instead of python/pip depending on your setup.
+>  You may need to type `python3/pip3` instead of `python/pip` depending on your setup.

 ```bash
 git clone https://github.com/betty2310/jp2enAi